drcnavad/EDA_LendingClubCaseStudy/README.md

 ## Conclusions
 * Applications  with  ‘Higher amounts’ loans (> $15000) should be thoroughly reviewed.

-* Applications with purpose of loans as 'debt consolidation’ should be closely looked before approving their loan application.
+* Applications with purpose 'debt consolidation’ and grade 'G to B' should be thoroughly reviewed before approving their loan application.

-* Lending club should stop approving loans for ‘Small businesses’  as there are good number of defaulters with small businesses.
+* Lending club should raise interest rates or stop loans to ‘Small businesses’ as there are more than 25% of defaulters in this segment.

-* While providing loans for term 60 months the club should do a good background check of the applicants.
+* While providing loans for term 60 months the club should do a background check for public records of the applicants.

-* Public record should be checked for borrowers with higher public record of bankruptcies as they have higher tendency of defaulting the loan.
+* Public record should be checked for all borrowers because borrowers with higher number of public records tend to have a higher default rate.

 * It is believed that the large number of open account tend to have higher default rate.
 However, our analysis did not show significant differences.
    There is not enough data to conclude that borrowers with more than 30 accounts tend to have higher default rate.

-* Low grade loans have high tendency to default.
-Lending club should examine more information from borrowers before issuing loans to Low grade (G to A).

-* Loans having higher interest rate have more defaulters.
-Check the background of applicant thoroughly before calculating interest rates.
+* Lending club should carefully review interest rate of Low Grades applicants because the Loans having higher interest rate have more defaulters.